rlgraph/rlgraph/docs/components.rst

 a `get_records` method to retrieve a certain number of already stored records, and maybe a `clear` method to wipe out all stored information from the memory.

-API-methods are regular class methods, but must be tagged with the `@rlgraph_api` decorator, which can be imported as
+API-methods are normal class methods, but must be tagged with the `@rlgraph_api` decorator, which can be imported as
 follows:

 .. code-block:: python